fira0l/Python/README.md

 10. **Project 10: An Upper or Lower Guessing Game**
     - This projects is based on a instagram follows of celebrities and companies that allows users to guess which has more followers than the other enjoy playing it
+11. **Project 11: A Password Generator and saver**
+    - This is an Application that can generate a password for a website and stores it in JSON data then retrive it using search Functionality
+12. **Project 12: A Flipcard for language learning Purposes**
+    - This applications purpose is to use a flip card to study a language initially it contains a french-english frequently used word to teach for future it can be modified to teach multiple languages at a time

 ## Getting Started